-CONTRACT RATIFICATION Negotiation of the 2014-16 Tentative Agreement between the Washington Federation of State Employees Read more →
+CONTRACT RATIFICATION Negotiations of the 2015-17 Tentative Agreement (TA) for The Evergreen State College (TESC) Read more →

 Federation Executive Director Greg Devereux earlier this evening sent out this open letter in support of our sisters and brothers of Machinists District 751: